saaketporay/saaketporay/README.md

 I'm currently a sophomore at **The University of Texas at Dallas** where I am currently studying ***Computer Engineering*** along with a minor in ***Finance***.
 I am passionate about ***space technology, robotics, drones, artificial intelligence, finance*** and many more things.

-- 🌱 **I’m currently learning:** The basics of machine learning and artificial intelligence
+- 🌱 **I’m currently learning:** The basics of machine learning and artificial intelligence as well as Android app development
 - 👯 **I’m looking to collaborate on:** Exciting new technologies and projects!
 Send me a message if you would like to work with me
 - 📫 **How to reach me:** Email me at saaketporay@gmail.com or feel free to send me a message on my Linkedin: https://linkedin.com/in/saaketporay
 - ⚡ **Fun fact:** I like to do things average people don't